-- Arteries, which carry blood that’s rich in oxygen from your heart to your body’s organs and tissues.
+- Arteries: These important vessels carry oxygen-rich blood from your heart to your body’s organs and tissues.

-- Capillaries, which are tiny blood vessels that connect small arteries and small veins.
+- Capillaries: These tiny blood vessels connect small arteries to small veins.

-It’s nearly impossible to count the actual number of veins, arteries, and capillaries in the human body because of their size.
-Some capillaries are just one-third as wide as a human hair!
-But if you removed all the blood vessels from an adult’s body and laid them out, they would stretch nearly 100,000 miles.
+It’s nearly impossible to count the number of capillaries, arteries, and veins in the human body, in part because of their small size.
+Some capillaries are just one-third as wide as a strand of human hair.
+However, we know that if you removed all the blood vessels from an adult’s body and laid them out, they would stretch nearly 60,000 miles.

 The Role of Blood Vessels

-Our circulatory system, which made up of blood vessels like arteries and veins, is responsible for circulating blood through the body.
-Blood carries vital nutrients and oxygen that help keeps our organs functioning properly and feeds our muscles and brain.
-An interesting yet memorable analogy is to think of the human body like a car.
-The heart is the engine, the blood is the oil, and the veins and vessels are the pipes, hoses, tubes, and wires.
-Similar to the way a car cannot function without oil, our bodies cannot live without blood.
+Perhaps a helpful analogy is to think of the human body like a car.
+The heart is the engine, the blood is the oil, and your vessels are the pipes, hoses, tubes, and wires.
+Similar to the way a car is unable to function without oil, our bodies are unable to live without blood.

 What Do Blood Vessels Look Like?